raguay/iTerm-ModalFileManagerExtension/README.md

-## Favorites for Modal File Manager
+## iTerm for Modal File Manager

-This is an extension to assign favorite folder locations to go to quickly.
-It also has hotkeys for going to the past directories as well.
+This extension for the Modal File Manager allows the user to open the current directory in iTerm program on macOS.
+It is assigned to the 'normal' mode 'o'.